PorubcinJ/StrategyRoyale/README.md

 # StrategyRoyale

 Welcome to StrategyRoyale; a community for high-quality strategy content.
-StrategyRoyale is home to the most comprehensive strategy guides and videos.
-We've scourged the internet to find you only the MOST comprehensive strategy guides... as well as writing a few of our own!
-Let's become a better clasher.
+StrategyRoyale is home to the most comprehensive strategy guides.
+Check out [our Discord server](https://discord.gg/vpZfvzn) for individual tips on your deck and in-game statistics.
+Join us; let's become a better clasher.